 16. Korean Mastiff

 Highlights: Friendly, Patient, Loving

 Who says lapdogs have to be small?
-The huge and wrinkled Korean Dosa Mastiff loves being a lapdog.
+The huge and wrinkled Korean Dosa Mastiff loves being a large lap-dog.
 While most mastiffs were bred to be guard dogs and protectors, the Dosa Mastiff was developed to be a sweet and calm show dog.

-As an owner, you’re bound to fall in love with this majestic, dignified and friendly canine.
-And just because they’re kind-natured doesn’t mean they aren’t loyal and protective.
+As an owner, you’re bound to fall in love with this majestic, dignified and friendly dog.
+But just because they’re kind-natured doesn’t mean they aren’t loyal and protective.
 If the situation calls for it, you can bet they’ll do their best to protect the pack.